deanishe/alfred-workflow/docs/tutorial_2.rst

 Background updater script
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a new file in the Workflow root directory called ``update.py`` with these
+Create a new file in the workflow root directory called ``update.py`` with these
 contents:

 .. code-block:: python